ipz29/Lasercut/README.md

 EN

-I have the need to create a small container for several ESP32 Wroom that I use for Home assistant...
+I had the need to create a small container for several ESP32 Wroom that I use for Home assistant...

 As I have a lasercutter that works well on plywood I've created a layer-based case to be used to prevent short circuits on the ESP32s pins once they are scattered all around in the house.